Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 ### Supporting Research

-This recommendation is supported by recurring themes identified in the work of:

-- Greg Isenberg
-- Adam Robinson
-- TK Kader
+Greg Isenberg consistently promotes founder-led content as a trust-building mechanism on LinkedIn.
+Adam Robinson uses educational insights to attract qualified audiences, while TK Kader recommends maintaining consistent messaging across professional platforms.

+Together these experts demonstrate that LinkedIn works best when it extends educational conversations rather than serving as a place to repost YouTube links.

 ---